Strategic Marketing Tactics Depend On The Situation

 Obviously the metaphor breaks down a little.
 But there’s a new visual option on the horizon: the meme.
 What is a meme?
 Well, it can be a single picture, it can be a short animated .gif, or it could even be a small amount of film with a little sound, even.

 Essentially, a meme is a means of co-opting visual media for a collateral purpose, usually humorous, often political.
 Sometimes this is done with original media, often well-known images are captured.
+People also like something custom-made such as cat paintings or a portrait of their kids so make sure to show them such visuals too.

 A Closer Look At Memes